History of early modern period domes: Kingdom of Sicily

+After the destruction of the 1693 earthquake in the Val di Noto region of Sicily, churches were rebuilt in the Baroque style, often with tall domes.
+Because of the high costs involved and the priority for the churches being to reopen, the domes were completed up to a century after the start of reconstruction and used the simplified decorative style popular at that time.
+In Catania, the domes built included those of Badia di Sant'Agata (1759-1767), 16 meters wide on an octagonal drum, San Michele Arcangelo (1771-1787 or 1779), 11 meters wide on a circular drum with iron chains added in 1850, San Nicolò l’Arena (1778-1780), 13.75 meters wide on a circular drum and reinforced pillars, and the Cathedral (1793-1800), which had a dome completed in 1717 that was replaced with a larger dome 12.5 meters in diameter to compete with the dome of Badia di Sant'Agata.
+In Caltagirone, the dome of Santa Maria del Monte (1774-1780) was built 8 meters wide on a cylindrical drum.
+In Piazza Armerina, the dome of the Cathedral (1760-1767) was made 13.75 meters wide over a cylindrical drum.

 Viceroyalty of Peru

+The dome of Iglesia de El Sagrario, Quito (begun 1695), is the highest in Quito and was built both wider and higher than the dome of the earlier Church of Our Lady of Guápulo.
+The Chapel of the Virgin of the Rosary (1733-1750) in the Church of Santo Domingo in Quito was built with three segments.
+The first two are capped with high domes and lanterns.
+The third segment, behind the sanctuary, has a smaller dome and lantern.

+Churches with timber vaults were built in Peru under the viceroyalty.
+St. Jerome Cathedral in Ica, representative of churches built along the Peruvian coast, was built with timber vaults over its nave and transept, small timber domes over its aisles, and a large timber crossing dome, supported on timber-framed pillars.
+It was severely damaged by the 2007 Peru earthquake.

 Quincha domes following the 17th century model of the Church of San Francesco in Lima were built in the capital and elsewhere, such as the dome over the imperial staircase of the Mercedarian main cloister that was rebuilt between 1759 and 1762.
 Other 18th century examples include the dome of the church of San Francisco in Trujillo (rebuilt after 1759) and the dome of the camarín of the church of La Merced in Lima (1774).

 Viceroyalty of New Granada

 In Quito, Ecuador, La Iglesia de la Compañía de Jesús was built about 100 km away from an active fault line.
 The dome was built with adobe-concrete and tiles.
 Although the cruciform arrangement of the church allows it to withstand some horizontal force, the materials used were chosen for their resistance to compression only and the earthquakes it has experienced have required many repairs.